Advertiser Disclosure

 May Impact Your Other Retirement Benefits

 Some need-based government programs, like Supplemental Security Income (SSI) and Medicaid, may consider funds from a reverse mortgage when determining if you’re eligible for benefits.
+If you fall into these categories, you should speak to a financial advisor about this.

 Your Heirs May Inherit Less

 Your home must be sold when you pass away unless your heirs pay off the reverse mortgage.
-The amount owed could easily exceed the home’s value, leaving your heirs with little to no equity.
+The amount owed could exceed the home’s value, leaving your heirs with little to no equity.

 Beware of Scams and Predatory Tactics